-The FAFSA® process is known for complicated language and confusion.We’ve simplified the entire process to 7 minutes.
+The FAFSA® process is known for complicated language and confusion.We’ve simplified the entire process to only minutes.
 Our team is always a chat or email away to guide you through the whole process.

 Personalized Aid Appeal